Jayanth-shetty/NextMeetups/README.md

 # NextMeetups
-NextMeetup is a full-stack web application built using Next.js and MongoDB that allows users to browse, create, and view detailed meetups.
-It demonstrates static site generation (SSG) and server-side rendering (SSR) features of Next.js with seamless MongoDB Atlas database
-# NextMeetups

 NextMeetups is a full-stack meetup application built with **Next.js** and **MongoDB**, demonstrating Next.js features like static site generation (SSG) and dynamic routing.
 Users can browse meetups, view detailed meetup pages, and add new meetups.